-The Tianlai cylinder array is designed with very many redundant baselines, which means the contribution of the sky signal (including the sky noise) to the correlations between redundant pairs of feeds should ideally be identical.
-One can use this to calibrate the complex gain and instrumental noise of each of the feeds.
+The Tianlai cylinder array is designed with very many redundant baselines, which means the contribution of the sky signal (including the sky noise) to the correlations between redundant pairs of feeds should, ideally, be identical.
+One can use this to calibrate the and instrumental noise and relative complex gain of each of the feeds.
 This can also be used to discover malfunctioning components.
 How best to do this and how well it works is something which will be learned during the course of this project.

 The structure of the raw data arriving at Fermilab is very simple: for each pair of the 96 feeds there are complex correlations at each of the 1024 frequency channels.
-These will be stored in FITS (Flexible Image Transport System) files which is a standard in astronomy and can hold metadata which would identify the time interval over which the data was taken/averages, identify the feeds and flag information about RFI, radio transients, position of moon and planets, and operational condition of the telescope.
+These will be stored in FITS (Flexible Image Transport System) files which is a standard in astronomy and can hold metadata which would identify the time interval over which the data was averaged, identify the feeds and flag information about RFI, radio transients, position of moon and planets, and operational condition of the telescope.
 There will also be ancillary data files which inventory the FITS files and give a time history of the telescope operations and configuration (which can in principle change).
 Data I/O and visualization of these FITS files can be done with standard tools.
 The FITS format will be used throughout the data chain.
-The final 3D maps will be stored in HEALPix format which a standard for CMBR analysis.
+The final 3D maps will be stored in HEALPix format which is a standard for CMBR analysis.
 The main difference between our maps and the CMBR maps is that we will have 1024 channels whereas CMBR data has only a few bands.

-The TOD data arriving at Fermilab over time is large (\sim 1 petabyte) and reducing from TOD to ACDC involves processing/reducing all of the accumulated data is a significant task.
-The main thing that is funded by the LDRD is computer professional help in handling the data as it arrives and running the processing jobs.
-The TOD to ACDC step is a significant endeavor and we will likely do it a number of times as we perfect our algorithms.
-We are not requesting computer professionals to develop scientific data reduction software but we may need help with software for data inventory and management and well as scheduling and data reduction runs.
-This LDRD will also pay for any costs associated with data storage and computer usage.
-With the proper tools in place data processing can also be initiated by the PI and/or collaborators (from the US, China, or France).
+The main cost that is funded by the LDRD is computer professional help in handling the data as it arrives and running the processing jobs.
+The TOD data arriving at Fermilab over time is large (~ 1 petabyte) and reducing from TOD to ASD involves processing/reducing all of the accumulated data.
+This is a significant task.
+The TOD to ASD step will likely be done a number of times as we perfect our algorithms.
+We are not requesting computer professionals to develop scientific data reduction software but we may need help with software for data inventory and management and well as scheduling the data reduction runs.
+This LDRD will also pay for costs associated with data storage and computer usage.
+With the proper tools in place data processing can also be initiated by the PI and/or collaborators from the US, China, or France.
+The map making step will also be done by different members of the collaboration and we expect there to be different algorithms developed by different members of the Tianlai collaboration.
+These members should have free access to the ASD at Fermilab and be able to run their algorithms on the farms here.